leifermendez/swipe-angular-list/README.md

-You can now have a swipe effect on your angle application, with which you can place delete or edit options.
+You can now have a swipe effect on your Angular application, with which you can place delete or edit options.
 Ideal for task list or contacts.

 __[DEMO](https://stackblitz.com/edit/angular-ejzvpz)__